The thing about the Question is that it is so utterly preposterous and totally meaningless.

-of stories about young heroes who are brought to a test or trial.
+about young heroes who are brought to a test or trial.
 The hero has to take the correct action or make the correct response instinctively.
-Passing the
+Passing the test may bring

-test may bring a kingdom, riches or some gift; failing the test may bring death or exclusion.
+a kingdom, riches or some gift; failing the test may bring death or exclusion.
 Usually, the hero only gets one chance.
-The unasked Question is the
+The unasked Question is the opposite of a

 occasion, the boy remembers that he has been taught not to ask unnecessary questions, and so does not ask a necessary question.
 As a result, he fails and the land